eswarachitimi/Mulesoft/DataWeave/Data Formats/XML.md

 > **XML Editor:** https://jsonformatter.org/xml-formatter

+- **Purpose:** XML is used to describe data, not to display it like HTML, and is designed for structured data storage and exchange, facilitating data sharing between different applications and systems.
+- **Flexibility:** XML allows you to create custom tags to define your own data structures, making it highly adaptable to various data formats and applications.
 - While both XML and JSON are used for data exchange, JSON is generally considered simpler and more lightweight than XML.

 ![image](https://github.com/user-attachments/assets/5f27a34a-5990-48d7-9942-462be0a63ad4)

+- The XML prolog is optional.
+If it exists, it must come first in the document.A prolog defines the XML version and the character encoding `<?xml version="1.0" encoding="UTF-8"?>`.
+- XML documents must contain one root element that is the parent of all other elements
+- The next line is the root element of the document `<bookstore>`
+- The next line starts a <book> element `<book category="cooking">`
+- The `<book>` elements have 4 child elements: `<title>, <author>, <year>, <price>`.
+- The next line ends the book element `</book>`.
+In XML, it is illegal to omit the closing tag.
+All elements must have a closing tag.

+> Note: The XML prolog does not have a closing tag!
+This is not an error.
+The prolog is not a part of the XML document.

+> XML tags are case sensitive.
+The tag `<Book>` is different from the tag `<book>`.
+Opening and closing tags must be written with the same case.

+> In XML, all elements must be properly nested within each other

+- You can assume, from this example, that the XML document contains information about books in a bookstore.

 > **Sample Example -**

 ```